RACV Logo

 Sydney return

 Step back in time as you explore Norfolk Island.
 Rich in convict history and home to descendants of the infamous HMS Bounty, the remote island is a model of self-sufficiency and sustainability.
 Walk in the footsteps of Captain James Cook and visit the former home of Colleen McCullough.
-Meet locals and enjoy a visit to the rare plant nursery of Margaret Christian.
+Meet locals and enjoy a visit to a rare plant nursery with Margaret Christian.
 See the iconic Norfolk pine, among many other endemic species.

 This journey departs:

-• 22 March 2026
+• 15 November 2026

 Highlights